ldmccun/pdsnd_github/README.md

 Calendar from standard library https://docs.python.org/2/library/calendar.html

 ###Future Work
-I will use the skills developed in this class to rule the world
+I will use these skills to be the best employee ever